 'Alexa, find my phone.'

-To enable this feature for Alexa, you'll need to download a third-party app.
-Download IFTTT (which stands for ‘If This, Then That’), link your hub and install the 'Tell Alexa to find your phone' command.
+To enable this feature for Alexa, you'll need to enable the skill 'Find My Phone'.
 When you say 'Alexa, find my phone', your smartphone will ring at full volume.
 This is a must-have if you misplace your phone more often than you'd like.
-No extra apps or skills are required to use this feature with Google Assistant.
-Say, 'Siri, where are you?' and Alexa will respond with 'Right here', which is helpful if it's in the same room as you.
+No extra skills are required to use this feature with Google Assistant.

 Music and radio

 You no longer need a dedicated radio to access your favourite stations.
 And since they use internet radio, accessed through services such as TuneIn Radio, the audio quality is often higher and there are more stations to choose from all over the world.
 Larger Amazon Echo and Google Home devices, plus the Apple HomePod, also often have larger speaker drivers than a dedicated radio, so can have better sound quality.